SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Basically, tournament reimbursement slots are kind of limited.
 Every slot is hard earned by the clubheads or whoever communicates to the management.

-If you're using tournaments to incentivize people to come to sessions, even if it's a difficult job you need to stick to the stance you take.
+If you're using tournaments to incentivize people to come to sessions, it's challenging but absolutely necessary to stick to the stance you take.
 It's really difficult to stand your ground because it's an awkward job.
 It's awkward to tell friends, to tell people you know, that they don't meet the bar to attain reimbursement for the tournament.